Gluten Free Donut Holes (Baked)

 You can also FOLLOW ME on Facebook, Instagram and Pinterest to see more of the delicious food I'm making!

-Overhead view of gluten free donut holes stacked on a white plate.
+Overhead view of a plate full of glazed gluten free donut holes.

 Connie @ Flavor Walk